 This course is cross-listed as PHI 125 and PHY 125, and can fulfill either a "Humanities" or a "Science" slot of the University's General Education Requirements.
 Students should be sure to enroll in the proper course prefix to fulfill the desired slot.
 PHI (Philosophy) 125 can fulfill a "Humanities" slot, while PHY (Physics) 125 can fulfill a "Science" slot.
+After the drop/add period (first week of semester), students will not be able to switch prefix designations, and the course will not be able to be retroactively changed.
+By enrolling in this course under a specific prefix, students are legally accepting that these restrictions apply.
 Please be aware that this course is not an official Interdisciplinary course, and will not fulfill the "I" requirement of the General Education Requirements.
 Students may not take both courses for credit.
 This course also will serve Philosophy and Religious Studies majors or minors as an acceptable Philosophy or Religious Studies Elective.